OAuth2 Settings

 • Scope

-You acquire these values when registering your application at your OAuth2 provider.
+You obtain these values when you register your application with your OAuth2 provider.

-We plan to add a built-in registered application for popular providers in the next versions.
+We plan to add built-in registered applications for popular providers in future versions.

 The Service URLs section contains: